ligolang/ligo/gitlab-pages/docs/manpages/get-scope.md

 **-s** *SYNTAX*, **\--syntax**=*SYNTAX* (absent=auto)

 :   *SYNTAX* is the syntax that will be used.
 Currently supported
-    syntaxes are \"pascaligo\", \"cameligo\" and \"reasonligo\".
-By default, the syntax is guessed from the extension (.ligo, .mligo, .religo respectively).
+    syntaxes are \"pascaligo\", \"cameligo\", \"reasonligo\" and
+    \"jsligo\".
+By default, the syntax is guessed from the extension (.ligo, .mligo, .religo, and .jsligo respectively).

 **\--version**